-In addition to graduating with University honors through the University of Iowa Honors Program, students may graduate with collegiate honors or honors in their majors.
+In addition to graduating with University Honors through the University of Iowa Honors Program, students may graduate with honors in their major.
 Each college and/or major sets its own requirements for graduation with honors.
-Graduation with collegiate honors and with honors in the major are recognized at commencement and are noted on the student's transcript.
-Visit the individual Catalog sections to learn about requirements for collegiate honors or honors in the major.
+Graduation with honors in the major are recognized at commencement and are noted on the student's transcript.
+Visit the individual Catalog sections to learn about requirements for honors in the major.

 Graduation with University Honors